 - Safety teams of fully qualified, professional Mountain Leaders ready to respond.

 - A pre-walk registration and briefing, along with the route guides that you need.

-- A goodie bag at the end including an event t-shirt.
+- A goodie bag at the end.

-- On 25-100km routes, a stew supper on Saturday evening.
+- A stew supper on completion.

 - Kit guidance and advice, a fundraising guide and sponsor forms if you choose to be sponsored.

 - A scenic and challenging route, and all pre-event planning.

 - A cash discount voucher to spend with the event organiser, Wilderness Development.
 This can even be redeemed in advance on any navigation training or walking courses that you take to prepare for the event.